 Herman is a very prominent first name for men (#183 out of 1220, Top 15%) and also a very prominent last name for all people (#746 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the baby name history of Herman for boys.
-Herman reached its apex position of #45 in the U.S. during the years 1900-1909, but is not found in the list currently.
+Herman reached its apex position of #47 in the U.S. during the years 1900-1909, and is at #1954 presently.
 (2014 Birth Statistics)

 Displayed below is an analysis of the history of the boy name Herman and associated names.
-Armando (#400 from current records), Armani (#489), Herminio, Hermann, Hermon, Harmon, Armand and Arman are the popular variation forms of Herman rated in the Top 1000.
-Adoption of these relations of Herman was at its apex in the 1920s (median #647) and is somewhat less today (#876, 65% less).
-Armando has been the recurring favorite, though Armani has become trendy as well over time, while forms such as Hermon are now less common.
+Armando (#400 from current records), Armani (#489), Arman (#1463), Hermann, Herminio, Hermon, Harm, Armand, Armin, Harman and Harmon are the popular variation forms of Herman (#1954 from current records) rated in the Top 2000.
+Adoption of these relations of Herman was at its apex in the 1900s (median #1379) and is now significantly reduced (#1692, 80.9% less usage).
+Armando has been the recurring favorite, though Armani has become trendy as well over time, while forms such as Herman are now less common.

 Herman▼ is alike in pronunciation to Harmann and Harmonn.
-Other suggested similar baby names are Beaman, Beeman, Carman, Delman, Denman, Erman, Fermin, Fernan, Ferran, Furman, Garman, Germain, German▼, Germane, Germano, Germayn, Germin, Gorman, Harkan, Harlan▼, Harmony, Hartman, Heiman, Heimann, Heman, Herin, Herlad, Hermes, Hermus, Hern, Hernan▼, Hernando, Hofman, Holman, Hyman▼, Jarman, Jeran, Jermain, Jerman, Jermane, Jermin, Jermyn, Karman, Kernan, Lehman, Neuman, Newman, Norman▼, Orman, Redman, Seaman, Sherman▼, Tedman, Teman, Teran, Terran and Yeoman.
+Other suggested similar names are Beaman, Beeman, Carman, Delman, Denman, Erman, Fermin, Fernan, Ferran, Furman, Garman, Germain, German, Germane, Germano, Germayn (see Germain), Germin, Gorman, Harkan, Harlan▼, Harmony, Hartman, Heiman, Heimann, Heman, Herin, Herlad, Hermes, Hermus, Hern, Hernan, Hernando, Hofman, Holman, Hyman▼, Jarman, Jeran, Jermain, Jerman, Jermane, Jermin, Jermyn, Karman, Kernan, Lehman, Neuman, Newman, Norman▼, Orman, Redman, Seaman, Sherman▼, Tedman, Teman, Teran, Terran and Yeoman.
 These names tend to be less frequently used than Herman.